Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 3INT4: 3.5 GB of weights per full read

 4INT4 weight traffic is 0.25x FP16 before kernel overhead.GPUs still dominate general-purpose LLM serving, but some deployments use inference-first accelerators with larger on-chip memory, dataflow execution, or more deterministic scheduling.
-The trade-off is usually a narrower software stack: you may get excellent latency or cost for a specific serving pattern, but at the price of custom compilation, fewer kernels, and less ecosystem flexibility.
+Those accelerators usually come with a narrower software stack: you may get excellent latency or cost for a specific serving pattern, but at the price of custom compilation, fewer kernels, and less ecosystem flexibility.

 Here's a practical check you can do with pen and paper or a short Python script.